Jane Eyre by Charlotte Bronte - Book review, Summary, Characters, Analysis & Quotations

 After becoming a tutor, Jane Eyre met Rochester.

-The owner of the manor where she is a tutor in Rochester, in other words, Rochester is Jane Eyre's father.
+The owner of the manor where is a tutor in Rochester, in other words, Rochester is Jane Eyre's father.

 But facing Rochester, Jane Eyre was neither humble nor arrogant and did not feel inferior at all because of her status as a tutor.